 If you are reading this page, it is likely you have been recommended to a Spinal Cord Stimulation system instead of a traditional spinal surgery or you have had your system removed after a failed back surgery and you are seeking options.
 This article will offer an introduction to the possible use of Prolotherapy injections to assist in managing your back pain after Spinal Cord Stimulation failure.
 Prolotherapy is a treatment that seeks to rebuild weakened spinal ligaments that can help stabilize the spine.

 “My Spinal Cord Stimulator did not help”

-We want to stress again that Spinal Cord Stimulation system (SCS) do help people, they did not help the people we see in our office.
+We want to stress again that Spinal Cord Stimulation system (SCS) does help people, they did not help the people we see in our office.

 When a patient comes in with a history of Spinal Cord Stimulation or SCS implant, they will usually tell us a similar story to other patients we have seen:

-- I had a SCS implanted for cervical radiculopathy pain.
-After a few weeks I had to have the electrodes adjusted because I was not getting any benefit.
+- I had an SCS implanted for cervical radiculopathy pain.
+After a few weeks, I had to have the electrodes adjusted because I was not getting any benefit.
 After a few more weeks I decided to have it taken out so I could explore other options.